Skip to main content

 3.2 Language and Accessibility

-The ICC accepts submissions in English, French, or any of the working language of the Court.
-The six languages the International Criminal Court has used for judgments and fundamental decisions are: Arabic, Chinese, English, French, Russian, and Spanish.
+The International Criminal Court accepts submissions in English, French, or any of the working language of the Court.
+The six languages the ICC has used for judgements and fundamental decisions are: Arabic, Chinese, English, French, Russian, and Spanish.

-Language Rights at the ICC: Defendants have the right to use a language they fully understand, and other languages may be authorized in proceedings upon request.
+Language Rights at the ICC: Defendants have the right to use a language they fully understand, and other languages may be authorised in proceedings upon request.

 Provide translations when possible.
 Machine translations should be noted as being so.